JMDProgrammer/CPuzzleWThreads/README.md

 #solve:

-Note: if you change the buffersize that comes after ./randomgen, it should also be changed in the code at ./wordpuzzle.c (line 33) if there are any problems
+Note: if you change the buffersize that comes after ./randomgen, it should also be changed in the code at ./wordpuzzle.c (line 33) if there are any problems (for more words, adjust the numbers)

 ./randomgen 10000 | ./wordpuzzle -nthreads 10000 -time -verbose